bodo-ai/PyDough/documentation/usage.md

 - A specific property within a specific collection within a metadata graph object (can be accessed as `graph["collection_name"]["property_name"]`)
 - The PyDough code for a collection that could have `to_sql` or `to_df` called on it.

+The `explain` API has the following optional arguments:
+* `verbose` (default False): specifies whether to include a more detailed explanation, as opposed to a more compact summary.
-The `explain` API also has an optional `verbose` argument (default=False) that enables displaying additional information.
-It also has an optional `session` argument to specify what configs etc. to use when explaining certain terms (if not provided, uses `pydough.active_session`).
+* `session` (default None): if provided, specifies what configs etc. to use when explaining PyDough code objects (if not provided, uses `pydough.active_session`).

 Below are examples of each of these behaviors, using a knowledge graph for the TPCH schema.